sANthoshKarthIk0792/Santhosh_2025/navigation/about.md

 <script>
     // 1.
 Make a connection to the HTML container defined in the HTML div var container = document.getElementById("grid_description");
-    var container_2 = document2.getElementById("grid_container"); // This container connects to the HTML div
+    var container_2 = document.getElementById("grid_container"); // This container connects to the HTML div

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
     var where_i_am_from = [
-        {"flag": "4/41/Flag_of_India.svg", "greeting": "Hey", "description": "My parents were born in India, but I was born in the United States"}, {"flag": "a/a9/Flag_of_the_United_States_%28DoS_ECA_Color_Standard%29.svg", "greeting": "Hey", "description": "I was born in the United States in the state of California}
+        {"flag": "4/41/Flag_of_India.svg", "greeting": "Hey", "description": "My parents were born in India, but I was born in the United States"}, {"flag": "a/a9/Flag_of_the_United_States_%28DoS_ECA_Color_Standard%29.svg", "greeting": "Hey", "description": "I was born in the United States in the state of California"}
     ];

     // 3a.
 Consider how to update style count for size of container
     // The grid-template-columns has been defined as dynamic with auto-fill and minmax

-      description.className = "grid-description";
     var favorite_color = "My favorite color is orange, specifically a light orange because I don't like dark oranges that much";
     var interests = [
         {"image": "https://archives.bulbagarden.net/media/upload/thumb/e/e2/0906Sprigatito.png/500px-0906Sprigatito.png", "alt": "Picture of Sprigatito", "description": "I love pokemon a lot, has to be one of my favorite series.
 I think that              grass pokemon are the cutest, and my favorite current gen pokemon has to be Sprigattito :D"}, {"image": "https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1353048590i/6334.jpg", "alt": "Cover of Never Let Me Go", "description": "I also enjoy reading books a lot, and while I have primarily read           fantasy books I am trying to read more classics like The Scarlet Letter.
-I am currently reading Never Let Me Go by Kazuo Ishiguro (sounds Japanese but he is actually british)}
+I am currently reading Never Let Me Go by Kazuo Ishiguro (sounds Japanese but he is actually British)"}
         ];
     for (const location of interests) {
         // Create the div for "grid-description" to create the description of me